Emulsifiers in skincare

 Moreover, their use is largely unregulated and considered an easy and inexpensive way of combining the oil and water phases of an emulsion.

 Most emulsifiers can be considered “surface-active agents”.
 This property means that they are able to reduce the surface tension of water.
-Which means that they float within the interfaces between aqueous and oily phases and thus form links - the essential precondition for emulsifiers, and an emulsion is created.
+This means that they float within the interfaces between aqueous and oily phases and thus form links - the essential precondition for emulsifiers, and an emulsion is created.

 Skin tolerance of these substances may vary; anionic short-chained combinations such as lauryl sulphates and also lauryl ether sulphates may cause skin irritations.
 They are also widely used among other components of food and cleaning agents, lubricants, and colour cosmetics.